Neural Multiscale Decomposition for Solving The Nonlinear Klein-Gordon Equation with Time Oscillation

-When $\varepsilon = 1$ in \eqref{eqn:KG}, corresponding to the $O(1)$-wave-speed regime, various numerical methods for the associated Cauchy problem have been proposed and analyzed \cite{bratsos2009numer,duncan1997symp,liu2018sym}.
-In particular, finite difference time domain (FDTD) methods \cite{duncan1997symp,jimenez1990,strauss1978} are highly efficient and accurate in this regime.
-In contrast, in the nonrelativistic limit $0<\varepsilon\ll 1$, the design and analysis of efficient and accurate numerical methods become significantly more challenging due to the highly oscillatory behavior of the solution in time.
-To address this issue, a variety of uniformly accurate (UA) schemes have been developed for the nonrelativistic limit regime of \eqref{eqn:KG}, whose error bounds are uniform with respect to $\varepsilon\in(0,1]$ and thus permit time steps independent of the fast temporal scale $O(\varepsilon^{2})$ \cite{bao2012analy}.
-These include the multiscale time integrator (MTI) \cite{bao2014mti,bao2017uniform,bao2019comp}, the two-scale formulation (TSF) method \cite{chartier2015}, and the nested Picard iterative integrator (NPI) \cite{cai2021uni,cai2022uni,li2025uniform}, all of which achieve super-resolution in time for highly oscillatory solutions in the nonrelativistic limit.
+For $\varepsilon=1$, corresponding to the $O(1)$ wave-speed regime, many numerical methods exist \citep{bratsos2009numer,duncan1997symp,liu2018sym}.
+In particular, finite difference time domain (FDTD) methods \citep{duncan1997symp,jimenez1990,strauss1978} are highly efficient and accurate in this regime.
+For $0<\varepsilon\ll1$, efficient and accurate methods become harder to design and analyze.
+The main difficulty is the highly oscillatory temporal behavior.
+Uniformly accurate (UA) schemes address this nonrelativistic stiffness with $\varepsilon$-uniform error bounds \citep{bao2012analy}.
+They permit time steps independent of the fast temporal scale $O(\varepsilon^2)$.
+Examples include MTI \citep{bao2014mti,bao2017uniform,bao2019comp}, TSF \citep{chartier2015}, and NPI \citep{cai2021uni,cai2022uni,li2025uniform}.
+These methods achieve temporal super-resolution for highly oscillatory nonrelativistic solutions.

-However, these schemes still provide the solution in a fashion that is local in time and rely on refined temporal discretizations, particularly in the nonrelativistic limit regime.
-For simulations over long time intervals, this leads to a substantial computational burden.
-Moreover, for each new final time or spatial domain, the full time-dependent solution has to be recomputed on a new grid in time and space.
-To address this issue, a class of physics-driven collocation-based methods \cite{raissi2019phy,wang2023sci,cuomo2022sci} has been proposed, which does not rely on precomputed numerical data, avoids time-step error accumulation, and aims to obtain the solution over the entire time interval in a single computation.
-However, when applied to the NKGE with pronounced time oscillation, existing methods typically suffer from spectral bias \cite{rahaman2019} and propagation failure \cite{wang2022resp}, and they may completely break down as $\varepsilon \to 0$.
+However, these schemes remain local in time and rely on refined temporal discretizations.
+Long simulations therefore carry a substantial computational burden.
+Each new final time or domain also requires recomputing the time-dependent solution.
+Physics-driven collocation methods avoid precomputed data and time-step accumulation \citep{raissi2019phy,wang2023sci,cuomo2022sci}.
+They aim to recover the whole time interval in a single optimization.
+For oscillatory NKGE, however, they can suffer spectral bias and propagation failure \citep{rahaman2019,wang2022resp}.
+Their accuracy may deteriorate as $\varepsilon\to0$.